-Cisco Security Advisories provide detailed information about security issues that directly involve Cisco products and require an upgrade, fix, or other customer action.
+Cisco Security Advisories provide detailed information about security issues that directly involve Cisco products and cloud-hosted services and require an upgrade, fix, or other customer action.
 Security Advisories are used to disclose vulnerabilities with a Critical, High, or Medium SIR.
 The Cisco PSIRT only validates the affected and fixed version information documented in the advisory.

 All Cisco Security Advisories that disclose vulnerabilities with a Critical, High, or Medium SIR include an option to download Common Security Advisory Framework (CSAF) content.
 CSAF is an industry standard designed to depict vulnerability information in machine-readable format.
 This machine-readable content can be used with other tools to automate the process of interpreting data contained in a Security Advisory.
 CSAF content can be downloaded directly from each Security Advisory.
 For more information about CSAF, see the preceding link.

 The Informational type of Cisco Security Advisories addresses issues that require a response to information discussed in a public forum, such as a blog or discussion list.
 Informational advisories are normally published if a third party makes a public statement about a Cisco product vulnerability.
 Informational advisories may also be used to proactively notify customers about a security-related issue that is not a vulnerability.

 Cisco Event Responses provide information about security events that have the potential for widespread impact on customer networks, applications, and devices.
 Cisco Event Responses contain summary information, threat analysis, and mitigation techniques that feature Cisco products and cloud-hosted services.
 They are normally published under the following circumstances:

 If a significant security vulnerability exists in a vendor's product that could affect a Cisco product due to interoperation with the vendor's product or use of the network as a vector for exploitation